ANSWERED ON THIS PAGE:

 Does my Taiwan agent need to appear on the labeling?

-Yes, as the Taiwan Agent’s information must be included on the Chinese label, along with the registration number.
-The distributor will also usually add their information with a sticker. the Taiwan Agent’s name and address must be listed on the label and packaging (in Chinese language).
+Yes, the Taiwan Agent’s name and address must be included on the label, along with the registration number.
+The distributor will also usually add their information with a sticker.

 Is ISO 13485 required?

-Technically, no. However, for non-US and non-Japanese manufacturers, an on-site audit by the TFDA is the only alternative to providing an ISO 13485 certificate for the QSD Letter Application (which is applicable to some Class I, and all Class II and III devices, including high risk and new devices).
-US companies can alternatively submit a Certificate to Foreign Government (CFG) issued by the FDA.
-Japanese manufacturers can alternatively submit their Japanese QMS audit report and certification issued by the PMDA or RCB, as applicable.
+Technically, no. However, for manufacturers located outside of the United States (US) and Japan, an on-site audit by the TFDA is the only alternative to providing an ISO 13485 certificate for the QSD application.
+US companies can alternatively submit a Certificate to Foreign Government (CFG) issued by the US Food and Drug Administration.
+Japanese manufacturers can alternatively submit their Japanese Quality Management System audit report and certification issued by the Japan Pharmaceuticals and Medical Devices Agency or Registered Certification Body, as applicable.

 Can registration certificates be transferred?

-Yes, the Taiwan Agent responsibility can be transferred as long as the original Agent cooperates, as the request must be submitted by both agents.
-Additionally, the registration letter can be transferred simultaneously with the QSD Approval Letter.
+Yes, registrations can be transferred to a new Taiwan Agent as long as the original Agent cooperates, as the request must be submitted jointly by both Agents.
+Additionally, the Registration Licensecan be transferred simultaneously with the QSD Certificate.